core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 The used AEAD Algorithm MUST provide integrity protection.
 Therefore, the pairwise mode ensures both pairwise data-confidentiality and source authentication of messages, without using countersignatures.
 Furthermore, the recipient endpoint achieves proof of group membership for the sender endpoint, since only current group members have the required keying material to derive a valid Pairwise Sender/Recipient Key.

 The long-term storing of the Diffie-Hellman shared secret is a potential security issue.
-In fact, if the shared secret of two group members is leaked, a third group member can exploit it to impersonate any of those two group members, by deriving and using their pairwise key.
-The possibility of such leakage should be contemplated, as more likely to happen than the leakage of a private key, which could be rather protected at a significantly higher level than generic memory, e.g., by using a Trusted Platform Module.
+In fact, if the shared secret of two group members is leaked, a third group member can exploit it to impersonate either of the two group members to the other, by deriving and using their pairwise keys.
+The possibility of such leakage should be considered more likely than the leakage of a private key, which could be rather protected at a significantly higher level than generic memory, e.g., by using a Trusted Platform Module.
 Therefore, there is a trade-off between the maximum amount of time a same shared secret is stored and the frequency of its re-computing.

 ## Uniqueness of (key, nonce) {#ssec-key-nonce-uniqueness}